Runtime Reference#

 wp.capture_launch(capture.graph)

-Note that only launch calls are recorded in the graph, any Python executed outside of the kernel code will not be recorded.
-Typically it is only beneficial to use CUDA graphs when the graph will be reused or launched multiple times.
+Note that only launch calls are recorded in the graph; any Python executed outside of the kernel code will not be recorded.
+Typically it is only beneficial to use CUDA graphs when the graph will be reused or launched multiple times, as there is a graph-creation overhead.

 Begin capture of a CUDA graph